flygency/.github/github-rules.md

 git push origin development
 ```

-You should also open a pull request so your code can be reviewed before merging into the **development** branch.
+You should also open a pull request to review your code before merging into the **development** branch.

 # Pull Requests